Student-centric advice and objective recommendations

 Timeline for applying

 Our timeline is a basic outline of what to do at certain points in your high school career.
 Following it will help you apply to and select the best one for you (considering your disability).
-While it is certainly not necessarily to follow this to a tee, following it closely helps guarantee that you get everything done.
+While it is certainly not necessarily to follow this to a tee, following it closely helps ensure that you get everything done.
 Without further ado, here’s the timeline:

-- Junior year (Second semester): Update your testing and make sure your accommodations are set up.
+Update your testing and make sure your accommodations are set up.
 Set up a meeting with your tutors, educational therapist, college counselor, psychologist, and anyone else who helps you manage your learning disability.
 Let them know that you plan on transitioning to college in one year, and have them help you set up milestones to achieve this goal of yours.

-- Senior year: Apply to colleges that have met your standards for disability support services (and comfort level!).
+Apply to colleges that have met your standards for disability support services (and comfort level!).
 If you choose to disclose your ability to your university, seek assistance from your consultant when drafting this written statement.

-- Senior year (Spring): Once you’ve received your acceptances, try to visit the colleges one last time.
+Once you’ve received your acceptances, try to visit the colleges one last time.
 If possible, speak with students on campus to hear the experiences of people who’ve actually attended the school.
 Even better, try to speak to other students with learning disabilities – they may be able to inform you about whether or not the school’s services and accommodations are helpful.
 If you have time, consider visiting the disabilities office again to see how comfortable you feel while there.

-- Preparing for college: Those with ADHD might consider working with an academic coach their first semester of college, while those with anxiety should continue talking with their therapist over the summer and find a counselor on or near your school’s campus.
+Those with ADHD might consider working with an academic coach their first semester of college, while those with anxiety should continue talking with their therapist over the summer and find a counselor on or near your school’s campus.
 Otherwise, if you feel like you’re all prepped and ready for college, you’re all set.
 Have fun!

 After picking a college

-Once you’ve picked the school that seems ideal for you, it’s best to reach out to the disabilities office for instructions on how to request accommodations.
+Once you’ve picked the school that seems ideal for you, it’s important to reach out to the disabilities office for instructions on how to request accommodations.
 While each school has a different process, it’s most common that universities have students submit their psychoeducational report (that includes their diagnosis) upon their first meeting with the disabilities office.
-This testing report must come from a licensed professional psychologist.
-And, while some schools accept an IEP (Individualized Education Program), others will not.
-Students are also encouraged to visit the website of their university’s disability office and fill out any necessary paperwork themselves.

 Accommodations for students with learning disabilities